Recent additions, changes and updates to Don's Maps

 Background to the rediscovery of Le Moustier 2

-Although D. Peyrony mentioned the Le Moustier 2 discovery in his publications about the site and discussions about Mousterian funeral practises, the specimen was not mentioned by M. Boule in his often highly critical appraisal of D. Peyrony’s interpretations of the site’s geological formation (Boule 1931).
+Although D. Peyrony mentioned the Le Moustier 2 discovery in his publications about the site and discussions about Mousterian funeral practices, the specimen was not mentioned by M. Boule in his often highly critical appraisal of D. Peyrony’s interpretations of the site’s geological formation (Boule 1931).
 More important, it was also unlisted in the published listing of the human fossil finds from the Périgord «sent» to the Paleontological Department of the Musée National d’Histoire Naturel (MNHN) in Paris (Boule 1923) and was not mentioned in M. Boule synthetic books on human evolution (Boule 1921).
 In his 1936 catalogue of Paleolithic skulls, E. Hue noted that the Le Moustier 2 specimen was located at the Musée de Préhistoire des Eyzies (Hue 1937).
 But after the death of D. Peyrony (the 26th of November 1954), the existence of this fossil, or even its location, was no longer acknowledged.
 Some scholars suggested that it had been lost in Paris (Heim 1976, p.
 6, note 1 and fig. 2a).
 Others believed that its whereabouts were unknown (Vandermeersch 1971).

 In September 1996, in collaboration with members of the Musée National de Préhistoire (MNP) team, a comprehensive survey of the human remains in the archaeological collections of the Museum was undertaken.
 During this work, the remains of a human neonatal skeleton were found with the Le Moustier lithic collections.
 They were in a drawer containing Mousterian artifacts and some of the bones were isolated while others remained embedded in blocks of sediment.
 The bones were not marked nor was the container in which they were stored identified in any way.
 The possibility that this unidentified skeleton might be that of the missing Mousterian age infant mentioned by D. Peyrony led to an intensive examination of his unpublished notes and diaries concerning his work at the Le Moustier site (fig. 2a et 2b).
 These revealed no evidence that the remains of the Le Moustier 2 infant had at any time left the museum of Les Eyzies.
 Thus, the published suggestion that this skeleton had disappeared in Paris was mistaken.